-This is a 36 hour degree in which the student has the choice of one of the two options below:
+This is a 36 semester credit hour (SCH) degree in which the student has the choice of one of the two options below:

-- Taking 15 hours of required math courses and 18 hours of additional math courses along with MATH 5973 Professional Paper.
-No comprehensive exam is required.
+- Taking 15 SCH of required math courses and 18 SCH of additional math courses along with MATH 5973.
+An oral examination upon completion of the professional paper is required.

-- Taking 15 hours of required math courses and 21 hours of additional math courses.
+- Taking 15 SCH of required math courses and 21 SCH of additional math courses.
 Two comprehensive exams will be required of the student.

 To accommodate current mathematics teachers, classes will be offered in the evenings during the fall and spring semester.
 Substitutions may be made with permission from a mathematics adviser.
 Candidates may obtain this degree by attending only in the summers.